MCRT Frequently Asked Questions

 - Though not all-inclusive, a behavioral health crisis may appear in the following ways if you or someone you know is:

 - Teams are deployed through calls made to the Access and Crisis Line (888-724-7240).
-It’s important to note that while MCRT services can be requested by the caller, ultimately the dispatcher will assess the situation for risk and safety through a series of questions and will deploy MCRT, PERT (a clinician paired with law enforcement), or law enforcement.
-Please refer to the information at the top of this page for current service areas.
+Ultimately the dispatcher will assess the situation for risk and safety through a series of questions and will deploy MCRT, PERT (a clinician paired with law enforcement), or law enforcement.

 Who makes up these teams?